 The Cotley Inn, Wambrook

 Off the beaten track, on the side of a wooded valley in the village of Wambrook, on the edge of the Blackdown Hills Area of Outstanding Natural Beauty, near Chard, The Cotley Inn is truly one of Somerset’s hidden gems.
+2022 has been a good year; they were named as an Estrella Damm Top 100 Gastropub and awarded a 1 AA Rosette for culinary excellence.
 Meet your new favourite pub…

 Originally a farmhouse dating back to the 17th century, The Cotley Inn is the village pub – reclaimed wood floors, mismatched wooden tables, chairs, wood burners, Scrabble, skittles – as popular with the locals as it is with others from further afield who come for the great food, atmos and warm welcome.
 Owners Ben and Maddie were born in the area but worked in the Canadian Rockies so add a touch of that famous North American hospitality (as well as a Moose called Randy).

 Cosy inside, with loads of seating outside on the south facing terrace and in the large gardens, with a little wooded area and pond, with croquet, BBQs, firepits and toasted marshmallows in the summer.